-The preparation of this report could not have been accomplished without the professional, efficient and dedicated services of the entire staff of the Financial Services Department.
+The preparation of this report could not have been accomplished without the professional, efficient, and dedicated services of the entire staff of the Financial Services Division.
 We would like to give special acknowledgements to the staff of Financial Services Department, Treasurer's Office, Printing Department, and all the staff of other County Offices and Departments that assisted and contributed to the preparation of this report.

-The Board of County Commissioners should be commended for their interest and support in planning and conducting the financial operations of the County in a responsible and progressive manner.
+We commend the Board of County Commissioners for their interest and support in planning and conducting the financial operations of the County in a responsible and progressive manner.

 Respectfully submitted,

-KAREN FLYNN

-Kitsap County Auditor
+KAREN FLYNN Kitsap County Auditor

-ADEMOLA A. ARIWOOLA, MBA, C CGFM
+ADEMOLA A. ARIWOOLA, MBA, CGFM

 Financial Services Manager